Contributing to Hippunfold

 Running hippunfold jobs on the CBS server

 If poetry is not installed, please refer to the installation documentation.
-If the command poetry is not found, add the following line to your bashrc file located in your home directory (considering that the poetry binary is located under $HOME/.local/bin
+If the command poetry is not found, add the following line to your bashrc file located in your home directory (considering that the poetry binary is located under $HOME/.local/bin:

 export PATH=$PATH:$HOME/.local/bin

-To avoid having to download containers and trained models (see section below), add the
+1. To avoid having to download containers and trained models (see section below), add the $SNAKEMAKE_SINGULARITY_DIR and $HIPPUNFOLD_CACHE_DIR environment variables to the bashrc file.
+For Khan lab’s members, add the following lines:

-path, and copy the final results out after they have finished computing.
-Please be aware that the CBS server may not be the most efficient option for running a large number of subjects (since you are limited in processing cores vs a HPC cluster).If you are using input files in your home directory (or in your
+3. On the CBS server you should always set your output folder to a path inside /localscratch, and not your home folder or a /srv or /cifs path, and copy the final results out after they have finished computing.
+Please be aware that the CBS server may not be the most efficient option for running a large number of subjects (since you are limited in processing cores vs a HPC cluster).

 Deep learning nnU-net model files

-The trained model files we use for hippunfold are large and thus are not
+The trained model files we use for hippunfold are large and thus are not included directly in this github repository, and instead are downloaded from Zenodo releases.

 If you are not using this container, you will need to download the models before running hippunfold, by running: